 Maruuuru roa (thank you very much) to Murial for her (20 years of) warm, informative hostessing.
 We heard a whisper that she bared her 5 year old bottom, in the church, as an extra in the movie, Hurricane.
 Everyone working at the Bora Bora Sofitel Private Island seems proud of their hotel.

-I should mention that we were here in January which is the middle of Tahiti winter and also the wet season.
+I should mention that we were here in January which is the middle of Tahiti summer and also the wet season.
 But Sofitel Bora Bora Private Island turned on perfect weather for our Tahiti vacation.

 The beautiful ambiance at this Bora Bora resort is intoxicating and the deck chairs are inviting.
 But when you're done gazing at Mount Otemanu, you will want to try some of these amazing Bora Bora Sofitel activities.